 - Settlement services

 - Director/officer accommodation loans

 - Letters of credit

-Call one of our Correspondent Bankers below to get started.
+Call one of our Healthcare Bankers below to get started.

 Jim Windrow is a banker’s banker.
 As Senior Vice President of Correspondent Banking, he leads CapStar’s Correspondent Bank, a career specialty that has fascinated him and taken him across the state of Tennessee for more than 40 years.
 From a small Tennessee town himself, Jim feels at home building and maintaining relationships in the state’s smaller communities.
 He enjoys learning from them about business and commerce and is eager to be responsive to their needs, no matter how large or small the request.